-(e) An agency must document the services that the agency provided to a client and keep the documentation readily available for review by an HHSC surveyor.

-(f) With each renewal application, an accredited agency must submit to HHSC a copy of the accreditation documentation that the agency receives from the accreditation organization.
+(e) With each renewal application, an agency accredited by an accreditation organization referenced in §558.503 of this chapter (relating to Exemption from Survey) must submit to HHSC through the online portal a copy of the accreditation documentation that the agency receives from the accreditation organization.

-(g) HHSC sends written notice of expiration of a license to an agency at least 120 days before the expiration date of the license.
-The written notice includes an application to renew the license and instructions for completing the application.
+(f) At least 120 days before the expiration date of a license, HHSC makes the renewal application and instructions available through the online portal.
+HHSC notifies the provider with electronic notice that the application and instructions, to renew the license are made available through the online portal .

-(1) If an agency does not receive notice of expiration from HHSC in accordance with this subsection, the agency must, at least 90 days before the expiration date of a license, notify HHSC in writing that it has not received notice of expiration and request a renewal application.
+(1) If the renewal application is not made available by HHSC in accordance with this subsection, the agency must, at least 90 days before the expiration date of a license, notify HHSC in writing that it has not received notice of expiration and request that HHSC make a renewal application available.

-(2) An agency must submit to HHSC a complete and correct renewal application and the required license fee specified in §97.3 of this chapter (relating to License Fees), postmarked no later than the 45th day before the expiration date of the license.
+(2) To avoid a late fee, an agency must submit to HHSC a complete and accurate renewal application, as described in §558.12(c) of this subchapter, with full payment of all required license fees as specified in §558.3 of this chapter (relating to License Fees), no later than the 45th day before the expiration date of the license.

-(3) If an agency submits a renewal application that is postmarked after the 45th day before the expiration date of a license, but before the expiration date of the license, HHSC assesses the late fee set out in §97.3(b) of this chapter for failure to comply with paragraph (2) of this subsection.
+(3) If an agency submits a renewal application after the 45th day before the expiration date of a license, but before the expiration date of the license, HHSC assesses the late fee set out in §558.3(c) of this chapter for failure to comply with paragraph (2) of this subsection.

-(4) An agency must submit documents with the renewal application that are notarized copies or originals.

-(h) After receiving a renewal application and the renewal license fee, HHSC reviews the application to determine if it is complete and correct.
-A complete and correct renewal application includes all requested documents and information, and the required fee.

-(1) HHSC processes the renewal application according to the time frames in §97.31 of this chapter (relating to Time Frames for Processing and Issuing a License).

-(2) If an agency decides not to continue the application process for a renewal license after submitting the renewal application and the renewal license fee, the agency must submit to HHSC a notarized statement requesting to withdraw the renewal application.
-HHSC does not refund the renewal license fee.

-(3) HHSC notifies an agency, in writing, if an application does not include all documents and information.
-An agency must submit the missing documents or information to HHSC postmarked no later than 30 days after the date of the notice or HHSC considers the renewal application incomplete and denies the application.
-If HHSC denies the renewal application, HHSC does not refund the renewal license fee.

-(4) If an agency receives a written notice from HHSC that a late fee is assessed in accordance with subsection (g) of this section, the agency's payment of the late fee must be postmarked no later than 30 days after the date of the notice or HHSC considers the renewal application incomplete and denies the application.
-If HHSC denies the renewal application, HHSC does not refund the renewal license fee.

-(i) If an agency submits a renewal application to HHSC that is postmarked after the expiration date of the license, HHSC denies the renewal application and does not refund the renewal license fee.
+(g) If an agency submits a renewal application to HHSC after the expiration date of the license, HHSC denies the renewal application and does not refund the renewal license fee.
 The agency is not eligible to renew the license and must cease operation on the date the license expires.
-An agency whose license expires must apply for an initial license in accordance with §97.13 of this subchapter (relating to Application Procedures for an Initial License).
+An agency whose license expires must apply for an initial license in accordance with §558.13 of this subchapter (relating to Obtaining an Initial License).